girobusan/latid-site/src/docs/cli.md

 ---
 title: Command Line Interface
+date: 2021.01.13 10:21
+section: 01.05
+excerpt: <p>Latid can be invoked as command line utility.
+It's useful, when hosting on Jamstack.
+Just setup your build action, using <code>l4cli.js</code> utility.</p>
 ---
 Latid can be invoked as command line utility.
 It's useful, when hosting on Jamstack.
 Just setup your build action, using `l4cli.js` utility.
 <!--cut-->